prometheus/prometheus/documentation/tutorials/metric_model.md

 _Counter_ and _Gauge_.
 Can you identify what instruments are what?
 (Again, I'll wait for you.)

   * Tachometer: Counter.
 Tricky.
-The vehicle's sensors observe how quickly the flywheel rotates and updates the instrument's value on frequent intervals.
+The vehicle's sensors observe how quickly the flywheel rotates and updates the instrument's value on frequent intervals by counting revolutions.
   * Clock: Gauge.
 It is an external value, and we cannot watch the clock's internal events.
   * Thermometer: Gauge.
 It measures an external value, and there is no way to